Celebrate St. Patrick’s Day with a traditional Irish recipe

 Soda bread has a simple recipe with only four ingredients: Soft wheat flour, salt, baking soda, and sour milk (buttermilk is more commonly used today).
 The recipe was the ideal fit for Ireland’s particular environment, which only allowed for the cultivation of soft wheat.
 Yeast was also unavailable, so a mixture of baking soda and buttermilk was used as a leavening agent, enabling the bread to rise.

 Many Irish families lived in remote agricultural regions without access to ovens, which forced them to create alternative cooking methods.
-The bread was prepared on griddles over open hearths or cooked in three-legged iron pots, gaining its distinctive thick crust, dense texture, and somewhat sour tang as a result of this.
+The bread was prepared on griddles over open hearths or cooked in three-legged iron pots, gaining its distinctive thick crust, dense texture, and somewhat sour.

 Time to cook!